dartmouthrobotics/underwater_color_enhance/README.md

 * output_filename: \<xml file to save attenuation values with its depth measurement\>
 * input_filename: \<xml file to load attenuation values with its depth measurement\>

+Note: `optimize` option will not color correct any images.
+Instead it will go through and calculate optimized attenuation values, which can then be used later through the `prior` data option.

 <br><br>
 `config/ros_config.yaml`:
 * camera_topic: \<topic name for the camera image messages\>